MrObergeil/Function-game/README.md

 # Function-game
-little silly game based on logic and functions
+little silly game based on logic and functions in python